voedger/voedger-internals/server/design/orch.md

 - Clear ownership and cleanup responsibilities
 - All error reporting must use `VVM.updateProblem`
-- All algorithms are be finite
+- All algorithms must be finite
-- No active goroutines after VVM.Shutdown (except killerRoutine)
+- No active goroutines should remain after VVM.Shutdown (except killerRoutine)
 - No data races
-- No multiple channel closes
+- Each channel shall be closed exactly once
 - Predictable error propagation
-- No goroutine leaks (except intentional killerRoutine)
+- No goroutine leaks (except the intentional killerRoutine)

 ### Components